 Averted in Condition Zero: Deleted Scenes.
 Some of the terrorists who are present in multiplayer actually have goals and causes (not all of them are present, though).

-Throw Away Guns: A sometimes effective strategy, both offensively (for Leeroy Jenkinses) and defensively (No time to reload because the enemy is rushing you?
-Throw away your gun and grab a dead guy's gun!).
+Throw Away Guns: A sometimes effective strategy, both offensively (for Leeroy Jenkinses) and defensively.
+No time to reload because the enemy is rushing you?
+Throw away your gun and grab a dead guy's gun!
+The in-game hints in Global Offensive encourage scavenging for better weapons at the very end of rounds.

 Alternatively, you can throw your pistol as if it was a grenade, which works, too.